chathuryareddy2212/from-aenugu/MyMedia.md

 ---
 # Favorite Quotes
-> Genius is one percent inspiration and ninety -nine percent perspiration. > *Thomas Edison*
+> Genius is one percent inspiration and ninety -nine percent perspiration. - *Thomas Edison*<br>
-> You must be the change you wish to see in the world. > *Mahatma Gandhi*
+> You must be the change you wish to see in the world. - *Mahatma Gandhi*